paulwizviz/mengawas/docs/supply_chain.md

 ## Product Chain

-The product chain consists of entities directly responsible for the production of wine - i.e. `harvesting`, `processing`, `warehousing`, and `selling`.
-Note, for this project, `processing` includes the following activities:
+The product chain consists of participants directly responsible for the production of wine - i.e. `harvesting`, `processing`, `warehousing`, and `selling`.
+In the context of `mengawas`, `processing` includes the following activities:

 * Extract Juice
 * Fermentation